AnyLog-co/documentation/sql setup.md

 Anylog nodes host data.
 It is up to the administrator to determine the physical database to use.
 Examples of supported databases are [PosrgreSQL](https://www.postgresql.org/) and [SQLite](https://www.sqlite.org/).
-Users determine which database to use - a node operates indifferently regardless of the physical database selected.
+Users determine which physical database to use and a node operates indifferently regardless of the physical database selected.
 When a logical database is created, users name the physical database that is assigned to the logical database.
 The association will host the database tables in the physical database associated with the logical database.
 Usually, users will leverage SQLite with nodes that are low in compute power and PostgreSQL with stronger nodes.